What is the Family Mediation Voucher Scheme?

 You cannot apply for more than one family mediation voucher, as it is one voucher per case.

-Your family mediator should be able to estimate how many mediation sessions it will likely take, based on the information provided in your MIAMs.
+Your family mediator should be able to estimate how many mediation sessions it will likely take based on the information provided in your MIAM.
+It is worth noting that clients who use Access Mediation Services reach a mutual agreement in child arrangement cases in just one mediation session.

 I wasn’t informed about the voucher scheme at my MIAM.
 Will I be able to apply for a voucher?